Important information

 American Funds Conservative Income and Growth Model Portfolio

-• Positive selection and sector allocation in Treasuries outweighed negative selection in securitized debt.
+• Positive selection in securitized debt helped offset negative selection in Treasuries.

 Preservation and income portfolios